NBISweden/predictprotein-webserver-topcons2/README.md

     benchmarking.
 Moreover, it predicts not only the trans-membrane helices, but also the location of signal peptide

-    This software is open source and licensed under the GPL license

     This implementation employs two queuing schemes for small jobs and large jobs respectively.
 For single-sequence jobs submitted via web-page, they